 Central Retail has analyzed the context of all activities throughout the value chain that connect with its stakeholders.
 It has also considered key sustainability issues based on international standards, global trends, and peer-benchmarking to gain a more comprehensive understanding of sustainability and business contexts.

-Central Retail has identified both potential and actual on positive and negative impacts on key sustainability issues.
+Central Retail has identified both actual and potential positive and negative impacts on key sustainability issues.
 This assessment was conducted through data analysis gathered from interviews and surveys with stakeholders, including employees, business partners, customers, shareholders, creditors, government agencies, and the community and society.
+More importantly, as part of the materiality assessment, Central Retail has applied the frameworks of COSO Enterprise Risk Management 2017 (COSO ERM 2017), UN Guiding Principles on Business and Human Rights, and other international standards on human rights in analyzing the impact that covers human rights risks, which will be integrated into Central Retail’s regular enterprise risk management process.

 4. Review and Approval of the Results

 The Corporate Governance and Sustainability Committee reviews and approves the materiality assessment results and presents to the Board of Directors for endorsement.
-These key issues help to develop Central Retail’s sustainability strategies and targets, as well as to determine topics for disclosure in the sustainability report.
+These key issues help to develop Central Retail's sustainability strategies and targets.

 Climate Change